 Here’s my take:

-The tradeoffs are similar to the 2d versions:
+The tradeoffs in 3d are similar to the 2d versions:

 An orange is an interesting hybrid: from the outside, it appears to be made from shells, growing over time.
-And inside, it forms a symmetric internal structure -- a better way to distribute seeds, right?
+But on the inside, it forms a symmetric internal structure with wedges – good for evenly distributing seeds, right?
 We could analyze it both ways.

-In the first lesson we had the vague notion the circle/sphere formulas were related:
+In the first lesson we had the vague notion that the circle/sphere formulas were related:

-You might have noticed it’s getting harder to explain your ideas.
+You might have noticed it’s getting harder to describe your ideas.
 We’re reaching for physical analogies (rings, boards, wedges) to explain our plans: “Ok, take that circular area, and try to make some discs out of it.
 Yeah, like that.
-Now line them up into the shape of a sphere…”.
+Now line those discs up into the shape of a sphere…”.

 I love diagrams and analogies, but should they be required to explain an idea?
 Probably not.

-Take a look how numbers developed.
+Take a look at how numbers developed.
 At first, we used very literal symbols for counting: I, II, III, and so on.
-Eventually, we realized a symbol like V could take the place of IIIII, and even better, that every digit could have its own symbol (we do keep our metaphorical history with the number 1).
+Eventually, we realized a symbol like V could take the place of IIIII, and even better, every digit can have its own symbol.
+(The number “1” reminds us of our line-based history.)